fleschutz/PowerShell/Docs/write-big.md

 ## write-big.ps1 - Writes text in big letters

-This script writes the given text in big letters.
+This PowerShell script writes the given text in big letters.

 ## Parameters
 ```powershell